 Sphen and Magic, the only same-sex couple at the aquarium, first grew close to each other in 2018.

-Editor's Note: This article was originally published on December 24, 2020
+Editor's Note: This article was originally published on December 24, 2020.
+It has since been updated.

 The world-famous gay penguin couple Sphen and Magic have become dads for the second time!
 The pair of male gentoo penguins at the Sea Life Aquarium in Sydney shot to fame in October 2018 when they hatched their first chick from a spare egg given to them by zookeepers who noticed the couple attempting to hatch a rock.
 While their first chick Lara—nicknamed Sphengic—has now grown up and moved on to starting a family of her own, Sphen and Magic aren't ready to be empty nesters just yet and were more than happy to welcome a second chick to their family.